minkaotic/misc-notes/Feedback.md

 1. OBSERVED BEHAVIOUR - "When you do X"
 2. IMPACT - "Y happens"
 3. FUTURE BEHAVIOUR - "Thank you!" or "Can you do that differently?"

+[do lots of practice with examples of varying difficulty, e.g. "When you show up late for our meetings, you’re not thinking of others." - is this effective feedback?]

 Making redirecting feedback feel safe